collectionspace/csible/README.md

 Task configuration files
 ------------------------

-Configuration files can be used to wrap a "task", simplifying the command line arguments.
+Configuration files can be used to wrap a "task", simplifying the command line arguments (or use `rake`).

 ```json
 {